 Buoyed by a successful pilot program, the University of Wisconsin-Whitewater has won nearly half a million dollars to help underperforming students succeed.

-Started in fall 2010, Pathways for Success is an academic support system for students at risk of failure.
+Started in fall 2010, Pathway for Success is an academic support system for students at risk of failure.
 Many participants are first-generation or minority students with lower-than-average ACT scores and high school GPAs of 2.75 or lower.